Stepan213/simple-java-swing-animator/README.md

 Uses Java Swing Timer to animate JComponent from A to B.

-Straight Animation: animates in one dimension (x or y), can feature smooth ending.
+StraightAnimation.java: Animates in one dimension (x or y), can feature smooth ending.

-Cross Animation [BETA]: animates in x and y at once.
-Still in beta, does not feature smooth ending.
+CrossAnimation.java: Animates in x and y at once.
+Does not feature smooth ending.

 by Stepan214